osmdevelop/financial-ai-app/replit.md

 ## Data Architecture

 **Database**: Configured for PostgreSQL with Drizzle ORM but currently using in-memory storage for demo purposes.
 The schema includes:
-- **Portfolios**: User portfolio containers with base currency settings
-- **Positions**: Individual holdings with quantity, average cost, and asset type
 - **Prices**: Historical and current price data with source attribution
+- **Watchlist**: User-tracked assets for monitoring
+- **News & Headlines**: Market news and headline data
+- **Economic Events**: Calendar of economic indicators and events

 **Data Models**:
-- Portfolio entities with one-to-many relationships to positions
+- Asset price tracking with timestamp and source attribution
-- Position tracking with asset type categorization (equity, ETF, crypto)
+- Watchlist items with asset type categorization (equity, ETF, crypto)
-- Price history with timestamp and source tracking
+- News articles with sentiment and AI analysis
-- Computed portfolio summaries with P&L calculations
+- Economic calendar events with impact levels

 ## External Data Sources